cloudmesh-community/fa18-523-60/project-report/report.md

 showed that Tableau and MongoDB is a lousy marriage predominantly because Tableau was built before the NoSQL and Big Data were popular and is not yet mature to process relational data [@www-mongoknowi].
 Tableau's slow processing of joins, when connected directly to MongoDB, was one of the main reason authors decided to join the CSV files using Pandas data frame and use MongoDB as a backend tool.
 This tool allows a stable platform for the user-friendly BI tools such as Tableau to perform analytics on large datasets with millions of rows and also to stand as a robust database on which one can build applications [@www-mongotab].
 In the final step, authors created a website and provided links to various dashboards using technologies such as HTML, CSS, JavaScript, Bootstrap, Flask, JQuery.js, and Chartist.js [@www-mongotab].
-Our current project fosters a similar idea, however, instead of using the BI tools the team had created a Python application that has a capability of running seamlessly on any of the underlying environments - virtualized,  physical, or on a cloud.
-Finally, the report provides summarized findings and conclusions.
+Although the goals of the aforementioned and our current project differ, they do share a lot of similarities in sense of using the exact same big data technologies MongoDB and Python.

+Another paper written by .....
+TBD

 ## Dataset Description